 In designing our executive compensation program and determining the compensation of our executive team members, the Compensation Committee considers a variety of factors, including the potential impact of the Section 162(m) deduction limit.
 However, the Compensation Committee will not necessarily limit executive compensation to that which is or may be deductible under Section 162(m).
-The deductibility of some types of compensation depends upon the timing of an executive's vesting or exercise of previously granted rights.
-Further, interpretations of and changes in the tax laws, and other factors beyond the Compensation Committee's control also affect the deductibility of compensation.
-The Compensation Committee will consider various alternatives to preserving the deductibility of compensation payments and benefits to the extent consistent with its compensation goals.

-To maintain flexibility to compensate our executive team members in a manner designed to promote our short-term and long-term corporate goals, the Compensation Committee has not adopted a policy that all compensation must be deductible.
 The Compensation Committee believes that our stockholders' interests are best served if its discretion and flexibility in awarding compensation is not restricted in order to allow such compensation to be consistent with the goals of our executive compensation program, even though some compensation awards may result in non-deductible compensation expense.